New Orleans Food You Have to Order When Visiting

 New Orleans is an iconic American city, with a culinary scene to rival any competitor.
 Founded in 1718 by French colonists, New Orleans was previously the capital of French Louisiana before the United States acquired it through the Louisiana Purchase in 1803.
 New Orleans is famous for its Creole cuisine, unique dialect, distinct music and annual festivals like Mardi Gras.

 New Orleans is nicknamed the Big Easy.
 It is built along the vast Mississippi River, which is the largest river in the country.
 A favorite pastime in New Orleans is indulging in the city’s wonderful culinary scene.
-Here are some New Orleans foods you have to eat, with recommendations on where you should try them.
+Here are some New Orleans foods you have order, with recommendations on where you should try them!

 Alex and Bell standing in front of St Louis cathedral